Groups

 Liturgy – from the Greek word Liturgia – means what we do together as a gathered community/church.
 It is a general term for all the ways we gather as Christians to celebrate the sacraments and most frequently to celebrate the Eucharist.

-The Liturgy Team was first formed after the Parish Assembly held in 1996.
-Its main work is the preparation for all liturgical events and to create the most appropriate atmosphere in which the congregation can worship.
+The Liturgy Team in Whitehall was first formed after the Parish Assembly held in 1996.
+Its main work was the preparation for all liturgical events and to create the most appropriate atmosphere in which the congregation can worship.

 • Choirs

-The Youth Choir under the direction of Katie Judge sing at the 12.30p.m.
-Family Mass on Sunday.
+The Youth Choir under the direction of Katie Judge sing at the 12.30pm Mass on Sunday.
 They also sing at the Family ceremonies at Christmas and Easter.

 • Parish Groups